madara-tribe/MQTT-AWS-IoT-Pipeline/README.md

 # IoT Pipeline with AWS

-This is data pipeline with AWS from Jetson Sensor data gathering to local pC analysis.
+This is data pipeline with AWS from Jetson Sensor data gathering to local PC analysis.

-This sample pipeline is focused on just analyze(on local) Iot sensor data that gather from remote.
+This sample pipeline is focused on just analyze (on local) Iot sensor data that gather from remote.

 ## Oveview diagram